The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 Next, sit down with your partner, if you have one, and your kids if they’re old enough.
 Serve something delicious that reminds you of the season – holiday cookies, or eggnog.
 Talk about everyone’s ideas of what would be a perfect holiday season.

 Get out the family calendar, and think about when these things will get done.
+What events do you expect to attend?
 Write down the things you all agree to do.
 Just say no to whatever doesn’t nurture your family.
-Holiday Tip: Anything that stresses you out does not nurture you.
+Spoiler Alert: Anything that stresses you out does not nurture you.

 This family meeting about the holidays is a great time to express what YOU most want this holiday – special time to connect with each member of your family.
 And maybe some time to nurture yourself!